Varsha620/communo.io/README.md

 ---

-## 📸 Screenshots

-> _You can add some screenshots here of the login, chat, and about pages for better presentation._

----

 ## ⚠️ Known Issues

 - JWT token handling and user authentication are hardcoded placeholders currently (`user_jwt_token`, `recipient_user_id` in `script.js`).